-If you are a bird lover, you’ve probably owned several types of parakeets over the years, like the cockatiels and budgies.
+If you are a bird lover, you’ve probably owned several types of parakeets over the years, like cockatiels and budgies.
 However, you may be surprised to learn that one parrot species is now illegal in many places in the United States.
 Since 2013, you can no longer own the Quaker parrot in several areas.
+The short answer is that they reproduce quickly and can destroy crops, which can create a big danger to farmers.
 If you are interested in owning one of these birds and would like to know about them and why they’ve become illegal, keep reading.
 We’ll discuss everything you need to know to make an informed decision.

 What Is the Quaker Parrot?